 Test Center Administrators are required to report all suspected incidents of irregular behavior.

 A candidate who engages in irregular behavior or who violates test administration rules may be subject to invalidation of their examination.

 The specialist certification examinations are administered by computerized testing.
 The examination questions are presented on computers and candidates provide their responses using a mouse or keyboard.
-NBME works with Prometric to deliver these examinations domestically and internationally.
+PSI works to deliver these examinations domestically and internationally.

-There are approximately 200 questions on the exam.
-The seen-hour testing session consists of an online tutorial (up to 10 minutes), four 1 ½-hour test periods, an optional break after any section (up to 50 minutes), and a posttest survey if time is available within testing sessions.
+There are 200 questions on the exam.
+The 7-hour testing session consists of an online tutorial (up to 5 minutes), four 1 ½ -hour test periods, optional breaks after each section (up to 10 minutes after section 1, up to 30 minutes after section 2, and up to10 minutes after section 3), and a post-test survey if time is available within testing sessions.